RestartDK/spotify-mcp-playlists/README.md

 A [Model Context Protocol (MCP)](https://github.com/gnehs/modelcontextprotocol) server for interacting with Spotify playlists.
 This server allows AI assistants to manage your Spotify playlists through the MCP standard.

+## The Problem & Solution

+### Before ❌
+- Think about songs → Open Spotify → Search each song individually → Navigate interfaces → Add tracks one by one → Repeat dozens of times
+- Time-consuming process with constant context switching
+- Easy to forget great song ideas while searching

+### After ✅
+- Describe playlist to AI → AI searches and creates playlist instantly on spotify
+- Single conversation instead of multiple manual steps
+- 10+ minutes ⏱️ → Just seconds ⚡

 ## Features

 - 🎵 Get user profile information